Name Rating

 How to Get Started

-- 2Read the structure behind the number.
+- 3Read the Five Grid, Three Talent, and element structure behind the number.

-- 3Test sound, meaning, and writing.
+- 4Test sound, meaning, writing, homophones, and use cases.

 Common Mistakes